 Land elevations for the Solar Array(s) location and the relationship to the land elevations of all existing and proposed structures within the Large Solar Energy System.

 Access driveways within and to the Large Solar Energy System, together with a detailed narrative regarding dimensions, composition, and maintenance of each proposed driveway.
-All access drives shall be subject to Eaton County Road Commission approval, and shall be planned so as to minimize the use of lands for that purpose.
+All access drives shall be subject to Eaton County Road Commission or Michigan Department of Transportation approval as appropriate, and shall be planned so as to minimize the use of lands for that purpose.

 Planned security measures to prevent unauthorized trespass and access and to warn of potential dangers during the construction, operation, removal, maintenance or repair of the Large Solar Energy System.

-A written description of the maintenance program to be used for the Solar Array(s) and other components of the Large Solar Energy System, including decommissioning and removal when determined by the Township to be obsolete, uneconomic or abandoned.
-The description shall include maintenance schedules, types of maintenance to be performed, and decommissioning and removal procedures and schedules if the Large Solar Energy System becomes obsolete, uneconomic or abandoned.
+A written description of the maintenance program to be used for the Solar Array(s) and other components of the Large Solar Energy System, including decommissioning and removal procedures when determined by the Township to be obsolete, uneconomic or an Abandoned Solar Energy System.
+The description shall include maintenance schedules, types of maintenance to be performed, and decommissioning and removal procedures and schedules if the Large Solar Energy System becomes obsolete, uneconomic or an Abandoned Solar Energy System.

 A copy of the manufacturer’s safety measures.